cnreediii/OGC-A/SIDP/documents/Readme.md

 - Volume 3: Notional Architecture for a Geo-enabled Enterprise Portal Platform for the AusIndustry Spatial Interoperability Demonstration Project  – Technical Considerations: Viewpoints, part 2
 - Volume 4: Notional Architecture for a Geo-enabled Enterprise Portal Platform for the AusIndustry Spatial Interoperability Demonstration Project – Appendices
+- Volume 5: Notional Architecture for a Geo-enabled Enterprise Portal Platform for the AusIndustry Spatial Interoperability Demonstration Project – Model to assist in the preparation of Scenarios